clarin-eric/ParlaMint/README.md

 * convert the TEI encoded corpora to derived formats.

-Each sample country directory should include:
+The *sample country directories* should include:

 * ParlaMint-XX.xml: teiCorpus root file of the sample with (e.g. speaker and party) metadata and XIncludes to its component TEI files;